In the guide

 Please see 'Labelling and describing organic food', which explains the extra legal controls that apply.

-The use of the terms 'jam' and 'jelly' are permitted where in use as a customary name - for example, 'Jelly Babies', 'Mint Jelly', 'Table Jelly' - where this will not mislead the consumer.
+The use of the terms 'jam' and 'jelly' are permitted where they are in use as a customary name (such as 'Jelly Babies', 'Mint Jelly' or 'Table Jelly') and where this will not mislead the consumer.

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.